milanambiar/milanambiar.github.io/about.md

 ---
 layout: page
-title: About
+title: CV
 permalink: /about/
+published: true
 ---

-Some information about you!

-### More Information
+### Education

+# Massachusetts Institute of Technology, 2013-present
+PhD candidate, Operations Research Center

 A place to include any other types of information that you'd like to include about yourself.